Calixed/typescript-javascript-exercise/README.md

 # typescript-javascript-exercise
 Documenting my journey in learning typescript
-- learning the basics of typescript
+- learning the basic of typescript
 - typescript compiler
 - next generation of javascript and typescript
 - classes & interface